bencz/anvil/samples/mcc/docs/TYPES.md

 ## Overview

-The type system represents all C89 types and provides operations for type checking, conversions, and size/alignment calculations.
+The type system represents all C types and provides operations for type checking, conversions, and size/alignment calculations.
+The type system supports C89 through C23 features.

 **Note:** `typedef` is not a type kind - it creates an alias to an existing type.
 Typedef names are tracked by the parser in a separate registry (`mcc_typedef_entry_t`) and resolved during parsing.